|

 Collapse of the White Russians

-FR0M THE TIME of the October revolution in 1917 until
+FR0M THE TIME of the October revolution in

-Communist Russia.
+and Communist Russia.
 The White Russian forces of Denikin and his associates

 formed a physical barrier between Moscow and Tbilisi, and political